 While there is nothing wrong with this, we find there are more optimal training splits for strength than training a movement once per week.

-Below is an example layout of how we have programmed squats for our members for Phase 1 in 2018.
-In this first phase we have a squat focus, meaning it is done more frequently than all other lifts.
-As you can see below, we squat three times per week.
+Below is an example layout of a high frequency squat program.
+As you can see below, you squat three times per week.

 Download out free 4 Week Strength and Conditioning training program guide.Download Guide